Richard Branson - People Development Magazine

 Richard Branson has successfully, transparently and wholeheartedly lived his values.
 Values are evident both in his unique approach to business and in his attitude to Virgin’s many-faceted global success.
 So you will no doubt understand how delighted and grateful I felt when Richard confirmed he was willing to contribute to this magazine.
-I hope his wonderful words of wisdom, as always, help you our readers and contributors alike, I think you will, like me, be delighted.
+I hope his wonderful words of wisdom, as always, help you, our readers and contributors alike.
+I think you will, like me, be delighted.

 What do you consider is the biggest challenge for CEOs and leaders in the business world today?

 It is extremely important to employ business leaders who are passionate about their particular areas of expertise.
 Those who understand that part of being a good leader is having the ability to listen.
-Listening to your people and allowing them to act on any ideas they have helped foster passion in your people and deliver on their ideas, which is beneficial to your business.
+Listening to your people and allowing them to act on any ideas they have helps foster passion in your people and deliver on their ideas, which is beneficial to your business.

-what is the single biggest piece of advice you would give to leaders?
+What is the single biggest piece of advice you would give to leaders?

-Not everyone will achieve such great worldwide success but a good start is to create something that everybody who works for you is proud of.
+Not everyone will achieve such great worldwide success, but a good start is to create something that everybody who works for you is proud of.
 Businesses generally consist of a group of people, and they are your biggest assets.

 What is the most inspirational event, person or situation you’ve encountered so far in your career?